MomsFriendlyRobotCompany/numpy_camera/readme.md

 **Look away!
 Still in dev**

 Simple threaded camera that doesn't need OpenCV.
+It is setup to use `picamera` interface on the Raspberry Pi to grab images.
+If you are not using a Raspberry Pi with the PiCamera, then you can't use this library.

 ## Install